akb825/DeepSea/README.md

 After you have chosen the platforms to download libraries for, run `update.sh -a` at any point to pull the current branch and update the submodules, tools, and libraries to the proper versions.
 If you check out a specific revision or tag, you can run `update.sh -m` to update everything but the current git branch.

+> **Note:** When updating on Windows, it's recommended to first run `git pull` followed by running `update.sh -m` instead of using `update.sh -a` for both steps.
+This is because Windows will lock the `update.sh` script when running it, causing errors if git attempts to update the script while it's running.

 # Platforms

 DeepSea has been built for and tested on the following platforms: